13 Logistic Regression

 Chances go up by 27%.

-Tennis is arguably the sport in which mean and women are treated equally.
-Both man and women matches are shown during the prime-time on TV, they both have the same prize money.
-However, one of the comments you hear often is that Women’s matches are “less predictable”, meaning that an upset (when the favorite looses) is more likely to happen in a women’s match compared to man Matches.
-We can test thus statement by looking at the residuals.
-The large the residual the less accurate our prediction was.
+Tennis is arguably the sport in which men and women are treated equally.
+Both men’s and women’s matches are shown during prime-time on TV, and they both have the same prize money.
+However, one of the comments you hear often is that women’s matches are “less predictable”, meaning that an upset (when the favorite loses) is more likely to happen in a women’s match compared to men’s matches.
+We can test this statement by looking at the residuals.
+The larger the residual the less accurate our prediction was.

 outlind = which(d$res<2)